betterscientificsoftware/bssw.io/Articles/Blog/GinkgoSustainableSoftwareInAnAcademicEnvironment.md

 Moving on, we try to introduce tests that check the correctness of our routines and cross-platform compatibility -- an adventure doomed to fail because the code typically  adheres neither to the single responsibility principle nor to the interface-segregation principle.
 In response to the situation, we design tests that ensure the correctness of some key functionality and commonly used execution patterns.
 While these actions may provide a glimpse of what is working, they can never serve as a bulletproof test for all scenarios.
 <br>

 Often, the only option is to rewrite everything from scratch.
-At that point, making a high-level analysis of the efforts is imporatnt:
+At that point, making a high-level analysis of the efforts is important:

 * Does the software have long-term potential, justifying a complete rewrite?